TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 -------------------------------------------------

-All Methods the Object makes available to the outside have to be defined as :class:`public`.
-All Methods containing implementation details, e.g. :class:`setupCoaches()` in the above example, should be defined as :class:`protected`.
+All Methods the Object makes available to the outside have to be defined as :php:`public`.
+All Methods containing implementation details, e.g. :php:`setupCoaches()` in the above example, should be defined as :php:`protected`.
 The visibility
-:class:`private` should be used most rarely, for it prevents Methods from being overwritten or extended.
+:php:`private` should be used most rarely, for it prevents Methods from being overwritten or extended.

 Often you'll have to read or set Properties of an Object from